zenml-io/zenml/docs/book/getting-started/deploying-zenml/huggingface.md

 In this diagram you can see what the default deployment of ZenML on HuggingFace looks like.

-## Deploying ZenML to HuggingFace Spaces
+## Deploying ZenML on HuggingFace Spaces

 You can deploy ZenML on HuggingFace Spaces with just a few clicks: